 packet according to RFC 4588.
 Then this rtx packet is pushed to its src

-pad as other packets.
+pad like other packets.

-rtprtxsend works in SSRC-multiplexed mode, so it has one always sink and src pad.
+rtprtxsend works in SSRC-multiplexed mode, so it always has one sink and src pad.

-Building retransmission packet fron original packet
+Building retransmission packet from original packet

 Retransmission ssrc and seqnum

 rtx_ssrc it randomly selects a number between 0 and 2^32-1